KunaloRelations/KunaloRelations.github.io/_posts/2014-04-18-facebook-groups-problems.md

   - Facebook
 ---
 <img src = "/img/blog/header/face.png" height = "50" hspace="3" align="left">
-Recent changes by Facebook to their Groups algorithm dramatically reduces reach of content posted to Facebook Groups.
+Recent changes by Facebook to their Pages algorithm dramatically reduces reach of content posted to Facebook Groups.
 Marketers leave for cheaper owned options.
 {{ excerpt_separator}}

 ---
-People that subscribe to Facebook Groups now only receive 4% to 6% of the content posted to the group.
+People that subscribe to Facebook Pages now only receive 4% to 6% of the content posted to the group.
 This means that a marketer with 1,000 subscribers can only reach a maximum of 60 people per post.
 The change was implemented by Facebook in order to incent companies to buy advertising to reach Facebook users.

-Unfortunately, this also kills Facebook Groups as a viable option to host a community.
+Unfortunately, this also kills Facebook Pages as a viable option to host a community.

-The following quote from Eat24 sums up the problem with using Facebook as a community platform.
+The following quote from Eat24 sums up the problem with using Facebook Pages as a community platform.

 >"We give you text posts, delicious food photos, coupons, restaurant